 The Freeport Water Treatment Plant has been in operation since 1882.
-Through 11,800 service connections, the Water & Sewer Commission supplies an average of 2.7 million gallons per day of treated drinking water to the local population.
-Most of Freeport's groundwater is obtained from four municipal wells drilled around the water treatment plant.
-Two wells are drilled into the glacial and alluvial deposits above the bedrock while the other two wells are in a shallow bedrock aquifer called the Saint Peter Sandstone.
+Through 11,800 service connections, the Water & Sewer Department supplies an average of 2.8 million gallons per day of treated drinking water to the local population.
+Most of Freeport's groundwater is obtained from two municipal wells drilled around the water treatment plant.
+These two wells are located in a shallow bedrock aquifer called the Saint Peter Sandstone.
 Raw well water is pumped to the water treatment plant where it undergoes several treatment processes including aeration, chlorination, filtration and fluoridation.
-An air stripping facility is designed to remove volatile organics from the water supply on an as needed basis.